Family Life

 • Fixwerks, 55 Serangoon North Avenue 4, #06-11, Singapore 555859, +65 6765 8890, enquiries@fixwerks.com, www.fixwerks.com

 • Handyman Services Singapore: Need a hand with painting or carpentry?
 How about a plumbing issue or an electrical problem?
-This father and son team does all.
+This father-and-son team does all.

 • Helpling: Looking for a handyman or air-conditioning services?
 Post-renovation cleaning or disinfection?
 Or what if you simply need help with your daily chores?
 Look no further, help is on the way.